-Students in grades 6 through 10 (7 through 10 at Clay City) will take the NWEA tests in the fall and winter, of each school year to help track student progress or growth in these basic skills.
+Students in grades 6 through 8 (7 through 8 at Clay City) will take the i-Ready assessment in the fall and winter, of each school year to help track student progress or growth on these basic skills.

-The NWEA may also be used to make determinations for high ability designation.
+The i-Ready assessment may also be used to make determinations for high ability designation.